 All organizations in Morris County are invited to join the NJHC in disseminating the survey.
 Here is the list of organizations that have signed-up so far.

-The North Jersey Health Collaborative is an independent group of more than 150 partner organizations, including the Morris County Office of Health Management,that work together to create healthy communities and healthy people.
+The North Jersey Health Collaborative is an independent group of more than 150 partner organizations, including the Morris County Division of Public Health,that work together to create healthy communities and healthy people.
 The partners represent health care, public health, social services, faith-based groups, employers, and other community organizations which share data, prioritize the data, and share resources to improve community health.

 The group’s core function is a shared process of assessing community needs and health improvement planning to identify the most pressing health issues facing residents, and to facilitate the development of collaborative action plans to address them.